Russellzj/intro-to-github/README.md

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

 This is my change to the readme.md file so that I can create a pull request.
+I am making more changes for an assignement.